Gman-Superfly/AKIRA/pandora/PANDORA_AFTERMATH.md

 │  Let X be a space of possible outputs.                          │ │  Let G be a generative process: G → X                          │ │                                                                 │
-│  HOPE is G itself—the generator—with these properties:         │
+│  HOPE is G itself, the generator, with these properties:       │ │                                                                 │
-│                                                                 │
 │  1.
 INEXHAUSTIBILITY                                            │
 │     ∀ sequence x₁, x₂, ... ∈ G(·):                             │